Look AHEAD: Action for Health in Diabetes (Look AHEAD)

 There are three composite secondary outcome measures, which include: (1) death from cardiovascular causes, nonfatal myocardial infarction, or nonfatal stroke; (2) death from any cause, myocardial infarction, stroke, or hospitalization for angina; and (3) death from any cause, myocardial infarction, stroke, hospitalization for angina, coronary-artery bypass grafting, percutaneous coronary intervention, hospitalization for heart failure, or peripheral vascular disease.

-Key additional outcomes include cognitive and physical function, metabolic biomarkers, medication usage, and healthcare utilization.
+Key additional outcomes include cognitive and physical function, metabolic biomarkers, medication usage, healthcare utilization, and brain structure volumes.

 Participants between 45 and 75 years of age who met the following criteria were eligible for the study: